awa03/Computer-Science-Notes/Fall2024/AI/Book/Ch1.md

 Russell's and Whiteheads work is very important to the foundations of artificial intelligence.
 Their goal was to derive the whole of mathematics through formal operations on a collection of axioms.

+**Intelligence** is a form of information processing.
+Formal logic is an important representational tool for AI research.
+Tools are essential to understanding information, tools shape the basis for semantic networks and models of semantic meaning.
+A tool is developed to solve a specific problem, it is then refined to fit other use cases, leading to the development of new tools.

+### The Turing Test